Electric car: Safety

-Research published in the British Medical Journal in 2024 indicates that between 2013 and 2017 in the United Kingdom, electric cars killed pedestrians at twice the rate of petrol or diesel vehicles because "they are less audible to pedestrians in urban areas".
-Jurisdictions have passed laws requiring electric vehicles to be manufactured with sound generators.
+Research published in the British Medical Journal in 2024 reported that between 2013 and 2017 in the United Kingdom, electric cars killed pedestrians at twice the rate of ICE vehicles because "they are less audible to pedestrians in urban areas".
+Some jurisdictions require EVs to generate sounds when moving.

 Weight

-The weight of the batteries themselves usually makes an EV far heavier than a comparable gasoline vehicle.
+The batteries make EVs heavier than a comparable ICE vehicle.
 In a collision, the occupants of a heavy vehicle will, on average, suffer fewer and less serious injuries than the occupants of a lighter vehicle; therefore, the additional weight brings safety benefits to the occupant, while increasing harm to others.
 On average, an accident will cause about 50% more injuries to the occupants of a 2000 lb vehicle than those in a 3000 lb vehicle.
 Heavier cars are more dangerous to people outside the car if they hit a pedestrian or another vehicle.

 Stability

 The battery in skateboard configuration lowers the center of gravity, increasing driving stability, lowering the risk of an accident through loss of control.
 Additionally, a lower center of gravity provides a greater resistance to roll-over crashes.
 If there is a separate motor near or in each wheel, this is claimed to be safer due to better handling.